glukhikh/multi-cloud/ROADMAP.md

 # Stage 2 - MultiCloud API - June 2019

 The goal of this stage is to write the MultiCloud API and connect YandexAdapter to it.

+# Stage 3 - MultiCloud Web client - Jule 2019 [Term paper]

+The goal of this stage is to write the Web client for using of MultiCloud API.

+# Stage 4 - MultiCloud Transactions - Autumn/Winter 2019

+The goal of this stage is to add transactions (for compound operations) to the MultiCloud.